bentay85/machine_learning/neural_networks_audio/README.md

 3. [Scipy](https://scipy.org/): For Fast Fourier Transform

+Please see conda.yml for the dependencies used.
+I am on a Windows system so these should be everything you need to run this project.
+Do let me know if I missed out any requirements.

 ## Dataset

 The dataset used in this training was synthetically generated using [TTSMP3.com](https://ttsmp3.com/), converted to wav using FFMPEG for easy loading into Torch Audio.

 Audio used for ambient sounds was taken from [SoundJay.com](https://www.soundjay.com/ambient-sounds.html).
+Unfortunately, due to the license on the SoundJay website, I am unable to share the audio files that I have created.
+However, you can use the jupyter notebook to generated your own training samples using ambient sounds you download from SoundJay.com or record yourself.

 Numpy was used to randomly truncate the command given so as to simulate a fixed 1s window of audio recording where your command could be truncated in real life.
 Random ambient sounds were also added to make the samples more realistic.